hendrikjoosten/masters-latex/README.md

  - Artificial Intellegence
  - Machine Learning
  - Neuroscience
- - Bio inspired Technology
+ - Bio Inspired Technology
- - Imformation Theory
+ - Information Theory
+ - Models of Neural Systems
+ - Models of Higher Brain Function
+ - Acquisition and Analysis of Neural Data
+ -

 written using texmaker and latex